scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 For operational workloads the minimum recommended network bandwidth is 10 Gbps.
 The scylla_setup script takes care of optimizing the kernel parameters, IRQ handling etc.

-Read more about :ref:`Scylla Network Requirements <system-requirements-network>`.
+Read more about :ref:`ScyllaDB Network Requirements <system-requirements-network>`.

 Cloud Compute Instance Recommendations
 --------------------------------------

-Scylla is designed to utilize all hardware resources.
+ScyllaDB is designed to utilize all hardware resources.
 Bare metal instances are preferred for best performance.

-Read more about :doc:`Starting Scylla in a Shared Environment </getting-started/scylla-in-a-shared-environment/>`.
+Read more about :doc:`Starting ScyllaDB in a Shared Environment </getting-started/scylla-in-a-shared-environment/>`.

 Image Guidelines
 ================

-Use the Scylla provided AMI on AWS EC2 or the Google Cloud Platform (CGP) image, if possible.
+Use the ScyllaDB provided AMI on AWS EC2 or the Google Cloud Platform (CGP) image, if possible.
 They have already been correctly configured for use in those public cloud environments.

 AWS